|

 Echoes Of Love

-Lyn Paul is coaxed back to the recording studio by producer Henry Haddaway.
+In 1983 Lyn Paul is coaxed back to the recording studio by producer Henry Hadaway.
 As Lyn told journalist Richard Crocker:

 "I'd been conned and ripped off so many times that I wasn't prepared to trust anybody.
 But Henry persevered and eventually talked me round.
 Now...
 I'm enjoying life again - for the first time in three years."
 (Titbits, 9th July 1983).